Jexordexan/alewife-foodtrucks/README.md

 Anything is subject to change, including trucks, menus, or days of the week.

 ### Submit issues
-If you see womthing wrong, or you know of a change to the schedule, [file an issue on GitHub](https://github.com/Jexordexan/alewife-foodtrucks/issues).
+If you see something wrong, or you know of a change to the schedule, [file an issue on GitHub](https://github.com/Jexordexan/alewife-foodtrucks/issues).
 PR's are welcome!

 ---

 ## TODO:

-- Twitter links
 - Text menus